This page is intended to address some frequently asked questions and address issues relating to wig and hair piece terms and maintenance.

 A. For clients without hair, a well-fitting wig is essential.
 Wigs come in different sizes, so it is essential to get the right fit.
 Sometimes it will be necessary to alter the wig to conform to your head size.
 Hair pieces will often come with toupee clips which offer non-slip grip.
 There are a number of issues involved in having a correctly fitting wig, and a number of related products that cater to highly individualised requirements.
 For example, where the back of the head is more flat than round we may recommend a "comfy grip".
 Alternatively, many women prefer using our roll-on body adhesive to prevent wig slippage.
 At Head Complements we can discuss these considerations with you to determine the best solution and appropriate action.

 Q. I am told a human hair wig is better than a synthetic hair wig.
+Is this correct?

 A. Despite what you may have read in newspapers or gained from others experiences, this is a more complex issue than most suppliers or inexperienced "wig experts" might suggest.
 Synthetic wigs come with a built-in style that lasts even when washed, without the need for setting.
 With synthetic wigs you are able to see exactly what the style is like without any intervention - while human hair wigs will have to be blow-dried, curled or cut to get your exact style.

 Human hair wigs are much heavier than synthetic hair wigs, which can be an issue during the warmer summer months.
 Synthetic wigs cannot be coloured yet the colours are more brilliant than in human hair wigs.
 Synthetic wigs are also susceptible to the effects of extreme heat conditions e.g.. radiant heat from the oven or an open fireplace.
-This can result in the frizzing of the fibres of your wig with irreversible damage.
+This can result in the frizzing of the fibers of your wig with irreversible damage.

 Human hair will need to be styled after every wash, but has the versatility to be made straight or curly as you would do with your own hair.
 Human hair will last at least twice as long as synthetic hair, but the costs are much higher.